 Finger capture is rarely attempted due to its extreme difficulty.
 By integrating active marker technology with passive optical capture, we have managed to obtain quality data for finger animation that has been refined in-studio using our new pipeline.

-Traditionally, the fingers require animation by hand (no pun intended) because the marker system commonly used for body capture and applied on finger joints cause the markers to trade positions.
+Traditionally, the fingers require animation by hand because the marker system commonly used for body capture and applied on finger joints cause the markers to trade positions.
 They are so tightly adjacent to one another that accurate locational tracking is quite difficult especially when there are gestures and speeds with the hands.

 However, by integrating an active marker technology, the quality is greatly improved resulting in reduced cleaning and solving time.